NatsumeRyuhane/CS5600-Project3/readme.md

 ### Validation

+1. **Input Validation**
+   - Number of customers must be between 1 and MAX_CUSTOMERS_COUNT
+   - Number of stairs must be between 1 and MAX_STAIR_STEPS
+   - Customer arrival times must be ≥ 1 (T=0 reserved for initialization)

+2. **State Validation**
+   - Ensures stair capacity never exceeds the number of steps
-The validity of the program can be done by inspecting the stair status update at the end of each time unit.
+   - The validity of the program can be done by inspecting the stair status update at the end of each time unit.
    The main function will report the status of the stair at the end of a time unit and it is easy to validate if the constraint is violated by inspecting the logs.
+   - Maintains consistent direction state (UP/DOWN/IDLE)
+   - Tracks waiting customers to prevent loss of requests

+3. **Resource Management**
+   - Proper initialization and cleanup of semaphores
+   - Memory management for dynamically allocated thread resources
+   - Mutex lock/unlock pairs for thread synchronization

 ### Performance

 **Average Turnaround Time**

+- Basic Case: 2.00 units (3 customers)
+- Bulk Efficiency: 4.75 units (24 customers)
+- Starvation Test: 5.00 units (8 customers)
 On a 10 customer with 3 steps stair scenario, the average turnaround time is about 4.7 units.

 ## Contributions

+Jiaxing Tan:

+- Implemented the sempost function
+- Implemented the semwait function
+- Implemented the part of main function
+- Debugged the code
+- Create test input for different cases

+Yulong Cao:

+- Implement the threadfunction
+- Implemented the logger function
+- Implemented the climb function
+- Implemented the part of main function
+- Refactored the code
+- Debugged the code
+- Implemented the add_customer function and test script